 What monthly rent can you afford?

 Affordability applies as much in lettings as it does in sales, so it's important to establish what you can comfortably afford to pay each month.
 Our lettings staff will work this out for you using your salary and other financial details.
-As well as the regular rental payment, there are some set up and administration fees, including a deposit equal to one month's rent in advance and a six week damage deposit.
-All our fees are clearly set out here.
+As well as the regular payments for rental property in North West London, there are some set-up and administration fees, including a deposit equal to one month's rent in advance and a six week damage deposit.

 Register your requirements

 Once you know how much you can afford, the search process can start.
-Register with us today and you'll find out about the latest properties to rent in Kentish Town and Camden Town before they reach the internet.
+Register with us today and you'll find out about the latest rental properties in Camden and other North West London neighbourhoods even before they reach the internet.
 Tell us your budget, your desired location and your 'must haves', and we'll send you details of properties that match your requirements.

 Choosing a professionally managed property